devender22/Cryptosphere/sprint.md

 - [ ] Start node server which will connect to MySQL DB, add endpoints which will give historical data and T date data
 - [ ] Create PR
 - [ ] Newsletter - explore different websites, come up with DB table that we will use, think about how to remove duplicates (Abhirami and Paridhi)

+## Week5 - 03/04 to 03/11

+#### UI development (Yashasweni & Paridhi)
+- [ ] Review PR1 - Lega
+- [ ] Review mockups and pass feedback - applicable for all mentees and mentor
+- [ ] Integrate redux data store - Paridhi to share dev branch if she is facing any issue
+- [ ] Build search page with all functionalities working

+#### Backend (Anushka, Abhirami & Tanya)
+- [ ] SQL server (python insert dev branch) - Anushka to share with all for debugging purpose
+- [ ] SQL table design - make suggested changes
+- [ ] CoinMetrics script for reading historical and T date data and insert it in DB (for ETH and BTC) - Create PR
+- [ ] Research about other APIs which can give price for Gold, SPX Index, USD (dump it in DB) - WIP
+- [ ] Start node server which will connect to MySQL DB, add endpoints which will give historical data and T date data (express server - read about it)
+- [ ] Create PR
+- [ ] Newsletter - explore different websites, come up with DB table that we will use, think about how to remove duplicates (Abhirami and Paridhi)